top of page

 The Cost of a Bad Hire

 When you hire from a shallow pool, quality suffers.
-A bad nursing hire doesn't just cost you the $61,110 turnover figure — it also includes onboarding and training investment ($12,000–$18,000), reduced unit productivity during ramp-up (8–12 weeks), overtime burden on remaining staff during the gap, and a second round of recruiting costs when the hire leaves within a year.
+A bad nursing hire doesn't just cost you the $60,090 turnover figure.
+It also includes onboarding and training investment ($12,000–$18,000), reduced unit productivity during ramp-up (8–12 weeks), overtime burden on remaining staff during the gap, and a second round of recruiting costs when the hire leaves within a year.

-The ROI Math: Reducing first-year turnover from 22% to 12% on 40 annual hires saves roughly $244,000 in re-hire costs alone — before accounting for productivity, morale, and patient care improvements.
+The ROI Math: Reducing first-year turnover from 22% to 12% on 40 annual hires saves roughly $244,000 in re-hire costs alone.
+That's before accounting for productivity, morale, and patient care improvements.

 Sources: NSI Nursing Solutions 2024 Report, Bureau of Labor Statistics, LinkedIn Talent Solutions, SHRM.